ninarao/webvtt_metadata/README.md

 - ``-e`` or ``--emorydefault``: Use Emory default metadata set for empty metadata elements
 - ``-r`` or ``--reviewed``: Updates "review history" value to "human-reviewed" for files with an existing FADGI header (it will also create this element if it doesn't exist)
 - ``-p`` or ``--parentfiles`` ``[path/to/parentfolder]``: Check directory of parent files for associated header data (requires CSV to match source file with parent file)
+- ``-o`` or ``--overwrite``: if new values are given for repeatable elements, overwrite the existing values

-For non-local elements, the script uses metadata from the csv first, then from the source file header, then from the parent file header, with one exception: File Creation Date will be carried over from the csv metadata or the source file header, but not from the parent file header.
-Local elements merge in the same way except metadata for [Reviewer] is retained from each source and any file source is indicated.
+For nonrepeatable elements, the script uses metadata from the csv first, then from the source file header, then from the parent file header (with one exception: File Creation Date will be carried over from the csv metadata or the source file header, but not from the parent file header).
+For repeatable elements, if values exist in multiple sources, the script by default will preserve existing values and append any new ones.
+To overwrite values instead of appending, use option ``-o``.
+Local elements are handled as nonrepeatable except that values for ``_Reviewer`` are retained from each source and any file source is indicated.

 ### CSV template
 The template includes all strongly recommended, recommended, and optional elements: